Marklogic-retired/marklogic-data-hub/examples/reference-entity-model/README.md

 To verify that the application is installed, visit http://localhost:8011 in your web browser and authenticate as one of the users defined in the gradle.properties file in this project.
 If the application was successfully installed, you'll see a "MarkLogic REST Server" page.

+## Authenticating

+This project defines several users in ./src/main/ml-config/security/users that can be used for development and testing.